pashaDadenko/flightClub/README.md

 ## Features

-- **User Accounts:** Create and manage your personal account to keep track of your order history.
+- **User Accounts:** Create your personal user account to track your order history and manage your addresses.

-- **Product Showcase:** Explore a showcase of the latest limited sneakers, with detailed information and high-quality images.
+- **Product Showcase:** Explore the limited edition sneaker collection with detailed information and high-quality images.

 - **Search and Filter:** Easily search for your favorite sneakers and apply filters to find exactly what you're looking for.